divercefi/whitepaper/README.md

 Over time, further filtering and selection options will be added to the Portfolio Dashboard Explorer.

-Some of the **portfolios types** we could initially propose in the Portfolio Dashboard Explorer are listed in the Appendix (**Table 1**).
+Some of the **portfolios types** we could initially propose in the Portfolio Dashboard Explorer are listed in the Appendix (***Table 1***).
 They will be matched with users based on their profile (e.g., Risk category, Diversification, Time horizon) and users' interests and values.
-Further (advanced) matching criteria will be taken into acount at a later stage.
+Further (advanced) matching criteria will be taken into account at a later stage.

 We want to continuously increase the number of listed portfolios and let users and partners personalize, create, and share portfolios on CryptoEasy.io.
 Pushing the personalization further we want to enable users to build their **custom portfolios** from the CryptoEasy interface and share them with the community.